MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMDeploymentStatusDetails.md

 # Get-CMDeploymentStatusDetails

 ## SYNOPSIS
-Gets a deployment status details
+Gets the status details of a Configuration Manager deployment.

 ## SYNTAX